 Maintaining healthy electrical circuits is essential for a safe and effective commercial, industrial or residential property.
 When circuit faults occur, these can increase the chance of electrical fires, electric shocks and repeated electrical problems.
-But why do electrical circuit faults occur?
-Well, here at Walker Electrical, we are Preston’s leading electrical professionals.
-We work with companies and businesses, across a variety of industries, throughout the North West, to provide high quality, professional electrical solutions.
-As a result, we have produced this guide to everything you should know about electrical circuit faults.
+But what are the most common reasons for electrical circuit faults?
+Any why do these occur?

-Electrical circuit faults can occur for a number of reasons.
+Electrical circuit faults can occur for a number of reasons in any setting, commercial, residential or industrial.
 These include:

 - Wear and tear- over time, as with everything else, the actual wiring in your property can suffer from wear and tear.
 Problems like leaks and pests can add to the problem too, and make this natural degradation occur faster than it should.